Amenhotep19/object-size-detector-go/README.md

 docker build -t object-size-detector-go --build-arg OPENVINO_DOWNLOAD_URL=[your unique OpenVINO download URL here] .
 ```

-This will produce a docker image called `object-size-detector-go` which contains the built binary.
-Since the built docker image has an [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) defined you can run the image as an executable using the following command:
+This will produce a Docker image called `object-size-detector-go` which contains the built binary.
+Since the built Docker image has an [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) defined you can run the image as an executable using the following command:

 ```shell
 docker run -it --rm object-size-detector-go -h
 ```

-To run the docker image on an Ubuntu host machine using an attached camera, run the following commands:
+To run the Docker image on an Ubuntu host machine using an attached camera, run the following commands:

 ```shell
 xhost +local:docker